TonyPhipps/SIEM/Incident-Response-Plan.md

  |  Medium   |    8h     |
  |    Low    |    24h    |

 Recipients are expected to acknowledge the receipt of notification emails following the same timeline above.
-If an acknowledgement is not received, the Incident Responder will begin the notification process again seeking acknowledgement through another means of communication, like email.
+If an acknowledgement is not received, the Incident Responder will begin the notification process again seeking acknowledgement through another means of communication, like email or phone.
 Further lack of response will result in escalating the case to a higher authority.
 The notification process will be repeated until acknowledgement is received or if the incident runs its course to complete recovery.

 High or emergency cases that require continuous attention will be passed along during each shift turnover until resolved.

 ### External Notification

-All external correspondence must be sent with courtesy copies (CC) to the SOC group inbox with incident ID number in the subject.
-All correspondence with Emergency priority will be sent with CC to sender's Manager.
+All external correspondence must be sent with courtesy copies (CC) to the Incident Response Team email box with incident ID number in the subject.
+All correspondence with Emergency priority will be sent with CC to sender's manager and the recipients manager, when possible.

 Any incident that may potentially affect another organization must be reported to that organization as soon as possible along with a summary sufficiently detailed to allow them to begin an investigation.

-Incidents or situations escalating or expected to escalate to LE/CI or to parties outside the organization will also include notification of management beforehand and during correspondence through availble means (CC line, teleconference information sharing, etc).
+Incidents or situations escalating or expected to escalate to Law Enforcement or to parties outside the organization will also include notification of management beforehand and during email, phone, or other correspondence.

 Example external parties
 - Law Enforcement